retry51776/notes/psychology/nervous.md

 > Though & Self Control is 2 different things.

 ## Hippocampus
+> Hippocampus seems like cache/buffer of SSD.
+It does retain memory, then clone memory multiple places in cortex.

 > Memory, Mood, Stress, Pattern Seperation & Pattern Completion;

 > Different location hippocampal neurons have different application.